Catholic University Cardinals

-Catholic University of America's intercollegiate sports teams are called the Cardinals after the northern cardinal, and they compete in the NCAA's Division III.
+Catholic University of America's intercollegiate sports teams are called the Cardinals after the northern cardinal, and they compete in the National Collegiate Athletic Association (NCAA) Division III.
 They are members of the Landmark Conference, and the Mid-Atlantic Rowing Conference (rowing).
 The team colors are red (PMS 1805) and black.
 Catholic celebrates Homecoming in the fall to coincide with a home football game.

 Originally known as the Red and Black after the colors they wore, Catholic University's athletes came to be known as the Cardinals (often the Flying Cardinals, occasionally the Fighting Cardinals) in the mid-1920s.